-(a) Inability to build or maintain satisfactory interpersonal relationships within the school environment.

-- (b) Inappropriate types of behavior or feelings under normal circumstances. - (c) General pervasive mood of unhappiness or depression. - (d) Tendency to develop physical symptoms or fears associated with personal or school problems.

-(2) Emotional impairment also includes students who, in addition to the characteristics specified in subrule (1) of this rule, exhibit maladaptive behaviors related to schizophrenia or similar disorders.
-The term "emotional impairment" does not include persons who are socially maladjusted, unless it is determined that the persons have an emotional impairment.

-(3) Emotional impairment does not include students whose behaviors are primarily the result of intellectual, sensory, or health factors.

-(4) When evaluating a student suspected of having an emotional impairment, the multidisciplinary evaluation team report shall include documentation of all of the following:

-(a) The student's performance in the educational setting and in other settings, such as adaptive behavior within the broader community.

-(b) The systematic observation of the behaviors of primary concern which interfere with educational and social needs.

-(c) The intervention strategies used to improve the behaviors and the length of time the strategies were utilized.

-(d) Relevant medical information, if any.

-(5) A determination of impairment shall be based on data provided by a multidisciplinary evaluation team, which shall include a full and individual evaluation by both of the following:

-(a) A psychologist or psychiatrist.

-(b) A school social worker.
+- (a) Inability to build or maintain satisfactory interpersonal relationships within the school environment. - (b) Inappropriate types of behavior or feelings under normal circumstances. - (c) General pervasive mood of unhappiness or depression. - (d) Tendency to develop physical symptoms or fears associated with personal or school problems. - (2) Emotional impairment also includes students who, in addition to the characteristics specified in subrule (1) of this rule, exhibit maladaptive behaviors related to schizophrenia or similar disorders.
+The term "emotional impairment" does not include persons who are socially maladjusted, unless it is determined that the persons have an emotional impairment. - (3) Emotional impairment does not include students whose behaviors are primarily the result of intellectual, sensory, or health factors. - (4) When evaluating a student suspected of having an emotional impairment, the multidisciplinary evaluation team report shall include documentation of all of the following: - (a) The student's performance in the educational setting and in other settings, such as adaptive behavior within the broader community. - (b) The systematic observation of the behaviors of primary concern which interfere with educational and social needs. - (c) The intervention strategies used to improve the behaviors and the length of time the strategies were utilized. - (d) Relevant medical information, if any. - (5) A determination of impairment shall be based on data provided by a multidisciplinary evaluation team, which shall include a full and individual evaluation by both of the following: - (a) A psychologist or psychiatrist. - (b) A school social worker.

-R 340.1707 Hearing impairment explained; determination.
+R 340.1707 Deaf or hard of hearing.

 Rule 7.
-(1) The term "hearing impairment" is a generic term which includes both students who are deaf and those who are hard of hearing and refers to students with any type or degree of hearing loss that interferes with development or adversely affects educational performance.
-"Deafness" means a hearing impairment that is so severe that the student is impaired in processing linguistic information through hearing, with or without amplification.
-The term "hard of hearing" refers to students with hearing impairment who have permanent or fluctuating hearing loss which is less severe than the hearing loss of students who are deaf and which generally permits the use of the auditory channel as the primary means of developing speech and language skills.
+(1) The term "deaf or hard of hearing" refers to students with any type or degree of hearing loss that interferes with development or adversely affects educational performance.
+"Deafness" means a hearing loss that is so severe that the student is impaired in processing linguistic information through hearing, with or without amplification.
+The term "hard of hearing" refers to students who have permanent or fluctuating hearing loss that is less severe than the hearing loss of students who are deaf and that generally permits the use of the auditory channel as the primary means of developing speech and language skills.

-(2) A determination of impairment shall be based upon a full and individual evaluation by a multidisciplinary evaluation team, which shall include an audiologist and an otolaryngologist or otologist.
+(2) A determination of impairment must be based upon a full and individual evaluation by a multidisciplinary evaluation team, which shall include an audiologist and an otolaryngologist or otologist.